 Understanding our role in fomenting militant social movements as a path to revolution, the specific form my anarchism takes has to do with how best to interact with the rest of the world, specifically people who are struggling to improve their lives.
 It is through involvement in these struggles that we can become relevant to people outside our circles, and more importantly, to the people who will ultimately be the only ones who can make our vision for a better world a reality.
 Unlike many liberal and Marxist groups, the goal is not to become the center of the movement, or to force it in any one direction or the other.
-I do, however, very much make my views known, argue for them in discussions about strategy, and open up space for radical thought and militant action where there is none already.
-And again, radical democratic process is at the center of our orientation, and so this is something I push for in all activist work.
+I do, however, very much make my views known, arlective knowledge thus gives us a more complete picture of the world as it is, as it should be, and how to get there.